Five Creative Uses For Uncooked Rice

 If you live in a high humidity environment (myself included) you will find dry rice to be a real boon in your household!

-But I was looking up some unique ideas for what to do with rice besides cooking it and I think I may be on to something here!
 So if you’re in the same boat here are the best ideas I have found!
 And since rice is so cheap, go nuts!

 1. Fragrance Diffuser

 If you’re a big fan of essential oils this is a great one – get a small dish and fill with some rice and add about 10-20 drops of your favorite essential oil fragrance and mix the two around a bit.